 This issue can be fixed with citation management.

-To manage your local citations on Semrush, you can use the Listing Management tool.
+To manage your local citations on Semrush, you can use our local SEO services Listing Management tool.

 Just enter your business information and Semrush will do the rest to make sure your business info appears consistently on every major citation site on the web (including Facebook, Google Business Profile, Yellow Pages, and more).